 Understanding theme licensing and use across help centers

 - Trial license: Provides temporary access to a pre-built theme that you can add to your library and try for a limited amount of time.
-Before you buy a theme you must start a theme trial, but you can buy the theme at any point during or after your trial.
+Before you buy a theme you must start a theme trial.
+You can buy the theme at any point during or after your trial.

 - Standard license: Provides a pre-built theme that you can enable directly in your help center.
 Standard licenses don't provide access to the source code and only allow preconfigured settings.